Jordan Wadi Rum Camping Guide & Best Bedouin Camps On The Desert

 #4 WHAT TO DO IN WADI RUM?

-The desert tour included the stops in the Lawrence Spring, Khazali Canyon, Red Sand dunes, view to the Burdah Arch, and climb to the Um Frouth Arch, Lawrence house, Anfishieh rock Inscriptions, and ended by the sunset in the famous sunset spot.
+The desert tour included stops in the Lawrence Spring, Khazali Canyon, Red Sand dunes, a view of the Burdah Arch, and a climb to the Um Frouth Arch, Lawrence house, Anfishieh rock Inscriptions, and ended by the sunset in the famous sunset spot.

 The best activity to do at night is stargazing.
 The show in the sky is spectacular.
 And definitely, wake up for the sunrise!

-Additional activities are almost endless, covering camel rides and horse riding (make sure that animals are well treated if you decide on any), sandboarding, walking trips, hiking or even hot air balloon.
+Additional activities are almost endless, covering camel rides and horse riding (make sure that animals are well treated if you decide on any), sandboarding, walking trips, hiking, or even hot air balloons.

 Sunrise in Wadi Rum, Jordan itinerary